How to Build a Staging Site For Your Website (No Developer Needed)

 Staging With a WordPress Plugin

-If your hosting plan does not include staging, consider using the free WordPress plugin WP Staging to stage your content.
+If your hosting plan does not include staging, I would advise you to consider using the free WordPress plugin WP Staging to stage your content.
 This plugin duplicates your entire site and stores it in a subfolder of your main WordPress installation.

 To create a staging site with a WordPress plugin, follow this guide.